 - Discuss solutions to the challenges of reimbursement for pharmacist-run anticoagulation services.

 In accordance with the Accreditation Council for Pharmacy Education (ACPE) Criteria for Quality and Interpretive Guidelines, The University of Connecticut School of Pharmacy requires that faculty disclose any relationship that the faculty may have with commercial entities whose products or services may be mentioned in the activity.

 Michael Smith, RPh, PharmD, BCPS, CACP has nothing to disclose

 Click on the registration link to register for this activity.
 The cost is $7.50 if registering separately or 13 activities for $120.00 if bundling.
 See registration site for details.

 The University of Connecticut, School of Pharmacy, is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 0.5 contact hour (0.05 CEU) will be awarded to pharmacists who view the presentation, pass the learning assessment with a grade of 70% or better and complete an evaluation.
-(ACPE #0009-0000-15-080-H04-P) As of January 1, 2013 credits will also be electronically uploaded to CPE Monitor.
+(ACPE #0009-0000-19-024-H04-P) Credits will also be electronically uploaded to CPE Monitor.

 The material presented here does not necessarily reflect the views of The University of Connecticut School of Pharmacy or its co-sponsor affiliates.
 These materials may discuss uses and dosages for therapeutic products, processes, procedures and inferred diagnoses that have not been approved by the United States Food and Drug Administration.
 A qualified health care professional should be consulted before using any therapeutic product discussed.
 All readers and continuing education participants should verify all information and data before treating patients or employing any therapies described in this continuing education activity.